msobkow/linux-install-scripts/README.md

 VcXSrv for Windows 10 takes advantage of hardware acceleration and provides about as full-featured an X-Server as you could ask for.
-Performance over an unsecured local connection to my VMs outperforms the UI performance under the Microsoft V-Sphere virtual consoles, which don't provide hardware acceleration, but rely on a bitmap frame buffer display wedge.
+Performance over an unsecured local connection to my VMs outperforms the UI performance under the Microsoft virtual consoles, which doesn't provide hardware acceleration, but relies on a bitmap frame buffer display wedge.
 The difference is very noticeable, right down to key presses displaying characters faster.
 At 70-80 WPM on my best days, the Microsoft stack used to lag just enough to be irritating.